opentelekomcloud-docs/data-warehouse-service/umn/source/getting_started/step_2_creating_a_cluster.rst

    An enterprise project facilitates project-level management and grouping of cloud resources and users.

-   You can select the default enterprise project (**default**) or other existing enterprise projects.
+   You can select the default enterprise project **default** or other existing enterprise projects.
 To create an enterprise project, log in to the Enterprise Management console.
-For details, see the *Enterprise Management User Guide*.
+For details, see *Enterprise Management User Guide*.

 #.
 Select **Default** for **Advanced Settings** in this example.

    -  **Default**: indicates that the following advanced settings use the default configurations.

-      -  **Automated Snapshot**: By default, the policy for automatically creating cluster snapshots is enabled.
       -  **CNs**: Three CNs are deployed by default.
       -  **Tag**: By default, no tag is added to the cluster.
+      -  **Encrypt DataStore**: This parameter is disabled by default, indicating that the database is not encrypted.

    -  **Custom**: Select this option to configure the following advanced parameters: **Automated Snapshot**, **CNs**, **Tag**